psikosen/Godot-MCP/README.md

 - **Full Godot Project Access**: AI assistants can access and modify scripts, scenes, nodes, and project resources
 - **Two-way Communication**: Send project data to AI and apply suggested changes directly in the editor
 - **Capability-Aware Editing**: Patch application is scoped to an allowlisted set of directories, file types, and critical assets for safer automation
+- **Project Indexing & Query**: Cached project map with glob-style queries for quick discovery of files and directories
 - **Command Categories**:
   - **Node Commands**: Create, modify, and manage nodes in your scenes
   - **Script Commands**: Edit, analyze, and create GDScript files